usubalang/usuba/_posts/2020-03-16-interleaving.md

 </p>

-One of Ace's basic block is a function which computes `((x <<< 5) & x) ^ (x <<< 1)`.
+One of Ace's basic block is a function that computes `((x <<< 5) & x) ^ (x <<< 1)`.
 It contains 4 instructions, and yet cannot be done in less than 3 cycles, because of its inner dependencies.
 Interleaving this function twice means that it contains 8 instructions which cannot execute in less than 3 cycles, wasting 4 port-cycle.
-Interleaving it 3 times or more allows it to fully sature its ports (_i.e._ run its 12 instructions in 3 cycles), and it is indeed 1.01x times faster than the 2-interleaved implementation depsite containing more spilling, and is 1.25x faster than the non-interleaved implementation.
+Interleaving it 3 times or more allows it to fully sature its ports (_i.e._ run its 12 instructions in 3 cycles), and it is indeed slightly faster (less than 2 percents though) than the 2-interleaved implementation despite containing more spilling, and is 1.25x faster than the non-interleaved implementation.

-Ace also contain other idioms which can limit the utilization the CPU, like `0xfffffffe ^ ((rc >> i) & 1)` which also cannot execute in less than 3 cycles despite containing only 3 instructions.
+Ace also contains other idioms which can limit CPU utilization, like `0xfffffffe ^ ((rc >> i) & 1)` which also cannot execute in less than 3 cycles despite containing only 3 instructions.
 Those idioms benefit from interleaving as well.

-Interleaving 4 or 5 times introduces some spilling which reduces the performances, but minimizes the impact of data hazard enough to be better than the non-interleaved implementation.
+Interleaving 4 or 5 times introduces some spilling which reduces performance, but minimizes the impact of data hazard enough to be better than the non-interleaved implementation.
 For comparison, the 5-interleaved implementation does 27 times more reads/stores to/from memory than the non-interleaved one and is still 1.16x faster.

 In all cases, the granularity has a low impact.
-The reordering done by clang, as well as the out-of-order nature of the CPU are able to schedule the instructions in a way to reduce the impact of data hazards.
-When the granularity increases too much (100 and 200), this less the case, and performances start to decrease.
+The reordering done by Clang, as well as the out-of-order nature of the CPU are able to schedule the instructions in a way to reduce the impact of data hazards.
+When the granularity is too coarse (100 and 200 instructions), performance start to decrease.

 #### Rectangle